Grant Details and How to Apply

 - Leech Lake Band of Ojibwe (District I)

 - Mille Lacs Band of Ojibwe (District II)

 - Minnesota counties of Aitkin, Carlton, Cook, Itasca, Koochiching, Lake, and/or St. Louis

 Grant Focus Areas

 - Strengthening Use of Indigenous Language

-- Creating Access to Indigenous Language (digital apps, dictionaries, video projects, and other creative projects)
+- Creating Access to Indigenous Language (digital apps, dictionaries, video, and other creative projects)

 - Sharing Indigenous Culture/Spiritual Practices and Activities

 - Sustaining Tribal Civic Engagement, Sovereignty, and Self-Determination (including non-partisan Get Out the Vote or civic education)